 - Cricut machine as an optional method of cutting for more intricate designs

 - Sponge if using craft paint with little kids

 - Start by cutting your freezer paper.
 The first method to do that is to use a pair of scissors and cut any shape.
 Easy ones include hearts and triangles but you can try other ones as well.
-This is where it is great to get kids of all ages involved in cutting these shapes.

 - Then place the shapes with the SHINY side DOWN on your fabric.
 This is the most important part of stenciling with freezer paper.